aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

 This method repeatedly calls `yield return` with different values until the end value is reached, terminating the loop and the method.
-[You can experiment with it in SharpLab](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA0AXEUCuA7AHwAEAmABgFgAoUgRmqLIAIjaUBua6gM2hgEMwACwAUAN35QmASwwwAtjLxMASvzwBzGCNpomtMgEpD1JmZa0AnCNkLDnKg1pILAZgA80vBgB8q9Vo23kwAzhiSGHpeGEyQ+BgmVADepuYSUjB4ACZMALyh4VAxANSxEPEO5ky8UuKSTBIANjgweQUR7A38za3uTJlZnU0txcWJVVWstCwA7F09DgC+1EA).
+[You can experiment with it and see the generated code in SharpLab](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA0AXEUCuA7AHwAEAmABgFgAoUgRmqLIAIjaUBua6gM2hgEMwACwAUAN35QmASwwwAtjLxMASvzwBzGCNpomtMgEpD1JmZa0AnCNkLDnKg1pILAZgA80vBgB8q9Vo23kwAzhiSGHpeGEyQ+BgmVADepuYSUjB4ACZMALyh4VAxANSxEPEO5ky8UuKSTBIANjgweQUR7A38za3uTJlZnU0txcWJVVWstCwA7F09DgC+1EA).

 Additionally, asynchronous operations can be integrated with `yield`.
 For instance, `RangeAsync()`: